fbpx

 Day 1 - Bangkok

 Sa-wat dee!
 Welcome to Thailand.
-Thailand's bustling capital, Bangkok is famous for its tuk-tuks, khlong boats and street vendors serving up delicious Thai food.
-Your adventure begins with a welcome meeting at 6 pm.
-Bangkok has so much to offer those with time to explore, so perhaps arrive a day or so early and take a riverboat to Chinatown and explore the crowded streets, uncover the magnificent Grand Palace and the Temple of the Emerald Buddha, wander down the tourist mecca of Khao San Road, or indulge in some Thai massage.
-After the meeting tonight perhaps gather your fellow travellers together and tuck into some into world famous street food.
+Your adventure begins in Thailand's bustling capital – Bangkok, famous for its tuk-tuks, Khlong boats and street vendors serving up delicious Thai food.
+You’ll have a welcome meeting at 6 pm tonight to meet your fellow travellers and local leader.
+If you arrive early (and it’s recommended that you do), why not take a riverboat to Chinatown and explore the crowded streets, see the Grand Palace and the Temple of the Emerald Buddha, wander down Khao San Road or indulge in a Thai massage.
+After the meeting, maybe join your group and tuck into some into some street food.

 Day 2 - Bangkok - Overnight train

-Begin the day with a river cruise down the Chao Phraya River to explore the famous ‘khlongs’ (canals) (approximately 1 hour).
+Begin the day with a river cruise down the Chao Phraya River to explore the khlongs (canals).
 Life along these canals seems a world away from the chaotic streets of the capital.
-Pay a visit to Wat Pho, one of the Bangkok temples, with a 46-metre-long gold-plated Buddha reclining inside.
-Even the feet of this statue are incredible, three metres long and intricately decorated with mother of pearl.
-The temple grounds are equally fascinating, filled with beautifully decorated stupas, halls, and shrines.
-No trip to Thailand is complete without an overnight train journey and this evening you’ll head south to Surat Thani, accommodated in air-conditioned sleeping berths (approximately 12 hours).
-Multi share compartments have bunk beds, with sheets and pillow provided, your baggage travels in the carriage with you and there is a food and drink service available on board.
+Visit Wat Pho – one of the Bangkok temples with a 46-m-long gold-plated Buddha reclining inside.
+Even the feet of this statue are incredible, at 3 m long and intricately decorated with mother of pearl.
+The temple grounds are filled with beautifully decorated stupas, halls and shrines.
+Tonight, you’ll take an overnight train journey to Surat Thani.

 Day 3 - Khao Sok

-Arrive into Surat Thani in the morning and then travel by minivan to Khao Sok (approximately 2.5 hours).
-Set amid hectares of thick jungle, waterfalls, limestone cliffs and topped off with an island-studded lake, the national park of Khao Sok is a nature lover's paradise.
-Here you’ll have free time to explore one of the oldest rainforests in the world.
+Arrive at Surat Thani in the morning, then travel by minivan to Khao Sok.
+Set amid hectares of thick jungle, waterfalls, limestone cliffs and an island-studded lake, the national park of Khao Sok is a nature lover's paradise.
+Here, you’ll have free time to explore one of the oldest rainforests in the world.
 Walk along the dirt trails that snake through the quiet park, looking out for wildlife as you head for rivers and waterfalls.
-The flora is also top-notch, with the rare Rafflesia Kerri, one of the world’s largest flowers, only found in Thailand here.
-Spend a night in a rustic hut amid ancient gnarled rainforest trees.
+Look out for the rare Rafflesia Kerri – one of the world’s largest flowers, only found in Thailand.
+Spend the night in a rustic hut within the ancient trees of the rainforest.

 Day 4 - Khao Sok

-Travel through pristine jungle, rubber and oil plantations before boarding a long tail boat for a ride across stunning Cheow Lan Lake, with one of its islands as your destination.
-With limestone karst hills rising almost 1000 metres into the air and surrounded by beautiful green waters, the area is incredibly picturesque.
-Trek to an island cave and discover its eerie stalactites and bats hanging from the ceiling, with subterranean streams at your feet.
-You’ll enjoy lunch in a local raft-house before having free time to relax, swim or kayak around the lake to search for wildlife – the water is clear and teems with aquatic life, and you might spot hornbills, langurs, macaques or gibbons above water.
-Return to your accommodation for the night.
+Travel through jungle, rubber and oil plantations before boarding a long tail boat for a ride across Cheow Lan Lake.
+With limestone karsts rising almost 1000 m out of the green waters, this area is incredibly picturesque.
+You’ll trek to an island cave to see the eerie stalactites and bats hanging from the ceiling, with subterranean streams at your feet.
+Have lunch in a local raft-house before soaking up some free time to relax, swim or kayak around the lake to search for wildlife – the water is clear and teems with aquatic life, and you can also look out for hornbills, langurs, macaques and gibbons.

 Day 5 - Ao Nang

-Head to Ao Nang in a private minivan (approximately 3 hours).
-On the way, stop at Baan Bor Tor and embarking on a sea kayaking journey.
+Head to Ao Nang in a private minivan, stopping at Baan Bor Tor along the way.
+When you arrive, embark on a sea kayaking journey.
 About halfway along the coast between Than Bok Khoranee and Krabi town is a bay of mangroves that might just be the most beautiful bay in Thailand.
-Surrounded by towering karst formations and many small offshore islands, let the waterways become your pathway as you move slowly through the bays and canyons, discover inlets, caves and hidden lagoons, and check out the local wildlife up-close – the birds overhead and monkeys in the trees.
-If you do see a monkey, make sure you secure your belongings and any food!
-Arrive at Ao Nang late afternoon, and enjoy a free evening.
+Surrounded by towering karst formations and many small offshore islands, these waterways will be your pathway as you move slowly through the bays and canyons, through the inlets, caves and hidden lagoons.
+Look out for the birds overhead and the monkeys in the trees – if you do see a monkey, make sure you secure your belongings and any food!
+Arrive at Ao Nang late in the afternoon, where you’ll have a free evening.

 Day 6 - Ao Nang